Railways launch 2 long haul freight trains 'Trishul', 'Garuda'

-New Delhi, Oct 10 (IANS) The Indian Railways has launched two long haul freight trains "Trishul" and "Garuda" -- which are twice or multiple times longer than the normal composition of freight trains.
+New Delhi: The Indian Railways has launched two long haul freight trains "Trishul" and "Garuda" -- which are twice or multiple times longer than the normal composition of freight trains.

 These long haul trains provide a very effective solution to the problem of capacity constraints in critical sections.